chocolatey/docs/input/en-us/guides/create/create-zip-package.md

 #### Creating Your Install Script

-Your new package will be created in the `tutorials` folder, visible in the Explorer pane of VSCode.
+Your new package will be created in the `tutorials` folder, visible in the Explorer pane of VS Code.
 Expand the `tools` folder and open up the `chocolateyInstall.ps1` file.
 The `chocolateyInstall.ps1` file is executed when you run either the `install` or `upgrade` commands with your package.